heart/SwiftTween/README.md

 print( value_At_Half_Of_Timeline ) //print 50 because it's a Linear easing
 ```

-## You also can get the ratio of value at any spot on the timline
+## You also can get the ratio of value at any spot of the timline
 ```swift
 let timelineRatio = 0.5